cakephp/docs/en/appendices/4-1-migration-guide.rst

 4.1 introduces a few deprecations.
 All of these features will continue for the duration of 4.x but will be removed in 5.0.
-You can use the :ref:`upgrade tool <upgrade-tool-use>` to automate update deprecated features::
+You can use the :ref:`upgrade tool <upgrade-tool-use>` to automate updating deprecated features::

     bin/cake upgrade rector --rules cakephp41 <path/to/app/src>